joshjohanning/joshjohanning.github.io/_posts/2021-09-08-github-code-coverage.md

 This would be enough to show the code coverage in the action run:
 ![github action code coverage report](/assets/screenshots/2021-09-08-github-code-coverage/github-action-code-coverage.png){: .shadow }
+_Code Coverage Summary Report in the Action run logs_

 However, the fun doesn't stop there.
 How useful would it be to post this to the PR so it's nice and easy for reviewers?
 Well, the next [action](https://github.com/marketplace/actions/sticky-pull-request-comment) shows a simple way we can add (and sticky) a PR comment with our code coverage report: